TuckingFypos/toolbelt/README.md

 > Takes an integer value and checks to see if it could be a valid Credit Card number.

+Domain to IP Resolver

+> Takes a domain name (ex:google.com) and resolves its IP address.

 ## Meta

 James D. – [@TuckingFypos](https://twitter.com/tuckingfypos)